-In 1875, he married Elizabeth Mary Alexander of Truro, Nova Scotia.
-They had three children: Hattie Crowe (wife of G. M. Scott), Annie Crowe (wife of W. H. Collum), and James A. Crowe.
+In 1875, he married Elizabeth Mary Alexander of Truro, Nova Scotia and they had three children: Hattie May Crowe (c1877-1967, wife of C. M. Scott), Annie Maude Crowe (1887-1976, wife of William Henry Puddicombe Collum, son of Simon James Collum), and James A. Crowe.
 He served on the Winnipeg City Council in 1885 and again in 1912 and 1916.
 He was a member of the Manitoba Club and a founding member of the St. Charles Country Club, in 1905.
-He served as President of the Canadian Club of Winnipeg (1906-1907) and President of the Winnipeg Board of Trade.
-He served as president of the Winnipeg Grain Exchange in 1895.
+He served as President of the Winnipeg Grain Exchange (1895), Winnipeg Board of Trade (1903), and Canadian Club of Winnipeg (1906-1907).

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 The Leading Financial, Business & Professional Men of Winnipeg, published by Edwin McCormick, Photographs by T. J. Leatherdale, Compiled and printed by Stone Limited, c1913. [copy available at the Archives of Manitoba]

 Obituary [Hattie May Scott], Winnipeg Free Press, 1 November 1967, page 40.

 Obituary [Annie Maude Collum], Winnipeg Free Press, 14 October 1976, page 55.

 This page was prepared by Gordon Goldsborough.